nlimpert/crosscut/guideline.rst

 to the official documentation by clicking on the highlighted element.
 Elements that are created by ourselves within a tutorial are marked by a small "*i*".

+(not yet available in LaTeX-PDF)

 -  Packages: :ros:package:`package` (dead link) or :ros:package-i:`package`
    mean that you are reading something about a :term:`ROS` package.

    .. hint:: For official packages like :ros:package:`sensor_msgs` there is a
       link generated which leads you directly to the wiki.

-   .. internal:: Use :rst:`:ros:package:` or :rst:`:ros:package-i:`.
-The latter
+   .. role:author:: Use :rst:`:ros:package:` or :rst:`:ros:package-i:`.
+The
-      does not create a link to the wiki page of the package, due to the fact that it is suggested for unofficial packages.
+      latter does not create a link to the wiki page of the package, due to the fact that it is suggested for unofficial packages.

       .. rst:role:: ros:package